Challenging and Contesting a Will

 How would you rate the service?
 "Excellent.
 The information was given in a clear and straightforward manner.
 We were totally satisfied with your service."
 On a scale of 1 to 10, how likely would you be to recommend us to others?
 "Definite 10".

 D. B., Probate client

 If you have any questions in relation to Probate Disputes, please contact Niall Farrell or Evelyn Mackenzie-Smith of this office at firstname.lastname@example.org.
-You can call 045 431542 or use the "Do you have a case?" link at the top of this page for a no cost opinion of your case.
+You can call 045 431542 or use the "Do you have a case?" link at the top of this page for an opinion of your case.

 "The service was extremely professional.
 I found it at all times to be very comprehensive and carried out in a courteous and diligent manner.
 I would have no hesitation in recommending your services."

 "Niall helped me achieve a very positive outcome after a very serious accident where I was being blamed unfairly.
 Niall had clear advice and strategy and really made an unpleasant process bearable, with great communication and regular updates, and consequently a great result."

 "I have always found the service provided by your firm to be highly professional and first class.
 Attention to detail and advice given is always spot on.
 No complaints whatsoever.
 It is always a pleasure to deal with your company."